prakartigoel24/Face-Recognition-Attendance-Project/README.md

 Face Recognition project which can detect the live faces of students and mark their Attendance in a CSV or Excel file .

-This project will detect the live faces through the webcam by searching the face in the 'Images' folder and it will also write the names and the current time of detecting the face in a csv or Excel File to mark the Attendance of the person detected .
+This project will detect the live faces through the webcam by searching the face in the 'ImageAttendance' folder and it will also write the names and the current time of detecting the face in a csv or Excel File (Attendance.csv) to mark the Attendance of the person detected .